Denilson (footballer, born 1987)

-Denilson Hernandes Santos Sineiro, usually known as Denilson (born 4 July 1987 in São Luís, Maranhão) is a Brazilian footballer who plays as a lateral.
+Denilson Hernandes Santos Sineiro (born 4 July 1987), usually known as Denilson, is a Brazilian footballer who plays as a lateral.
 He currently plays for Moto Club.

 Career

 Born in São Luís, Maranhão, Denilson began playing football in the Bahia youth system.
 He would only appear in six competitive matches for Bahia before leaving in 2006.
 He played senior football with Maranhão, Moto Club, Sampaio Corrêa, Mixto, Coruripe and CSA.
 The right-back played for Sampaio Corrêa in Campeonato Brasileiro Série C during 2013, after winning Série D with the club in 2012.
 Denilson joined Mixto at the beginning of 2014.

 Denilson's brother, Daylson, is also a footballer who plays right back.
 They both played for Maranhão during 2016.